kivoux/ESP-VP/README.md

-Greetings!
+👋 Greetings!

-This is a full-blown ESP script with a GUI for Valley Prison.
-The code is obufusacated so that the developers of VP will have a harder time patching such script.
+This is a ESP script with a custom GUI designed specifically for Valley Prison on Roblox.
+The script is obfuscated to make it more resistant to detection and patching by the game’s developers.
-If the developers would ever so kindly reach out to me about appealing my false ban due to hearsay I'll gladly remove the script, but for now it is staying up!
-I'd gladly assist them in the creation of an ANTI-CHEAT in their game, but they don't want to do such.

-FEATURES:
+🔧 Features:

-- Adjustable ESP label sizing
+Adjustable ESP label size via buttons
-- Proper colour coordinating for each team

-Pretty much all the features you need.

-ISSUES:
-Due to limited time I cared to create this, it doesn't always update whoever spawns in so just re-enable it every so often.
-Maybe I'll fix it and add more features if the VP devs get on my nerves again.
+Accurate team-based color coordination

+Real-time distance display in studs

+Visible name tags for all players

+Unique color for the Director (optimized for use with my DKG script)

+This ESP includes everything you need for a smooth and informative in-game experience.